FREQUENTLY ASKED QUESTIONS

 - By obtaining and completing a Mail Voter Registration Application and forwarding to the election official as directed on the application by the close of registration deadline.
 Mail voter registration applications may be obtained by contacting the clerk’s office.

 Voter registration applications can also be downloaded by clicking here MI VOTER REGISTRATION.
 Print the completed form and mail to: Hadley Township Clerk, 4293 Pratt Rd.
 P.O.
 Box 227, Hadley, MI 48440.
-Please note that a person who registers to vote by mail is required to vote in person unless they have previously voted in person in the township where they live or are at least 60 years of age or are handicapped.

 At the military recruitment offices: For persons in the armed forces.

 Q.Do I have to register for each election?